 The Hearth, Patio & Barbecue Association is committed to educating consumers about the importance of fireplace safety.
 Please reference the below for more information about fireplace safety and how you can safely enjoy your fireplace.
 For more information, visit hpba.org/safefireplacetips.

 Gas Fireplace & Gas Fireplace Insert Safety Barrier Screen Request

 Are You Missing a Safety Barrier Screen for Your Gas Fireplace or Gas Fireplace Insert?

 Questions?
 Contact Us.
 Call 1-888-427-3973 (option #3), email us at email@example.com, or fill out the form below to receive your safety screen.

 For gas fireplaces and inserts manufactured before January 1st, 2003:

-We will provide an ANSI-compliant retrofit safety barrier screen free of charge; you simply pay shipping costs.
+We will provide a retrofit safety barrier screen free of charge; you simply pay shipping costs.

 For gas fireplaces and inserts manufactured after January 1st, 2003:

-We will provide an ANSI-compliant retrofit safety screen for $99 USD, including shipping.
+A replacement safety screen is available for $99 USD, including shipping.